aviad12g/dcbs_project-NEW/README.md

 Deterministic Category Based Sampling is a novel sampling method that combines the benefits of diverse sampling with clustering of token embeddings.
 It enables exploration of different semantic categories during sampling while maintaining deterministic selection for reproducibility.

 The algorithm works in multiple steps:
-1. Select top-n tokens by probability
+1. Select top-n tokens by probability (n=50)
-2. Cluster token embeddings into k semantic categories using k-means
+2. Cluster token embeddings into semantic categories using DBSCAN (eps=0.3, min_samples=2)
 3. Select the cluster with highest total probability mass (deterministic greedy selection)
 4. Select the highest probability token from within the selected cluster (deterministic greedy selection)